 Local Plan Review ~ Call For Sites

-The Society is currently preparing a detailed response to the twenty one sites in and around Bearsted and Thurnham.
+The Society has submitted a detailed response to the twenty one sites in and around Bearsted and Thurnham.

 The list of potential sites submitted to Maidstone Borough Council has been published.